thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 }
 ```

-We can also combine these two statements using `if..else`:
+We can also combine these two statements using `if...else`:

 ```javascript
 if (1 + 1 === 2) {